 The rise in popularity of so-called hijabi fashion bloggers and make-up tutorials aimed at women who wear the hijab is also a heavily debated subject.
 They generate millions of views and shares but some women cite increasing pressure to appear fashionable as a reason to stop covering their heads.

-“I don’t feel that the brands are doing us a favour – we don’t need the approval of the mainstream companies to approve of our identity,” Ahmed says.
+“I don’t feel that the brands are doing us a favor – we don’t need the approval of the mainstream companies to approve of our identity,” Ahmed says.
 “It’s not doing anything for the Muslim community other than reducing the hijab – which I see as an act of worship – into something as simple as a fashion statement.”

 Originally published on www.bbc.com